-- Bays 1, 2 and 5 are equipped with Apron Drive Aerobridges. - Bays 3 and 4 are equipped with fixed T-Head type aerobridges. - Prior to the aircraft arrival the aerobridge must be: - (i) Fully retracted if fixed aerobridge; or - (ii) Positioned in either the Home Position or the designated Pre-Position for the apron drive aerobridges. - Aerobridge must be showing the Green light. - Aerobridges may only be operated by personnel who are authorised employees of the airline or handling agent; and who have been trained and certified to operate aerobridges. - No equipment, vehicles or GSE is permitted to be in the Aerobridge Keep Clear area.
+- Bays 1, 2 and 5 are equipped with Apron Drive Aerobridges. - Bays 3 and 4 are equipped with fixed T-Head type aerobridges. - Prior to the aircraft arrival the aerobridge must be: - (i) Fully retracted if fixed aerobridge; or - (ii) Positioned in either the Home Position or the designated Pre-Position for the apron drive aerobridges. - Aerobridge must be showing the green light to allow an aircraft to taxi onto the Bay. - Aerobridges may only be operated by personnel who are authorised employees of the airline or handling agent; and who have been trained and certified to operate aerobridges. - No equipment, vehicles or GSE is permitted to be in the Aerobridge Keep Clear area.